bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: May 2027 - National Security**

-**AI-2027 predicts:** Government adds security clearance requirements.
-Some AI safety researchers fired as potential whistleblowers.
-Allied nations kept in dark about true capabilities.
+*For reference, AI-2027 predicts: The government adds security clearance requirements at AI labs.
+Some safety researchers are fired as potential whistleblowers.
+Allied nations are kept in the dark about true capabilities.*

 **Three possible paths:**